Conveyancing - First time buyer - Moving home - Buying a home

 Step 1: Instruct your conveyancer early

 When it comes to buying or selling a property, acting quickly is very important.
-Instead of waiting for your offer to be accepted, think about hiring a conveyancer as soon as you decide to make a move.
-By hiring your conveyancer early, they are able to start working as soon as your offer is accepted.
-This can save you valuable time during those important early moments; letting them start the initial formalities, like anti-money laundering checks and gathering important information, without slowing down the conveyancing process.
+This prevents a conveyancing delay at the very beginning of your transaction.
+Instead of waiting for your offer to be accepted, think about instructing a conveyancer as soon as you decide to make a move.
+By hiring your conveyancer early and promptly completing any onboarding tasks, they are able to start working as soon as your offer is accepted.
+This can save you valuable time during those important early moments by letting them start the initial formalities, like anti-money laundering checks and gathering important information, without slowing down the conveyancing process.

-Remember, being proactive in the conveyancing process can really help avoid unnecessary delays.
+Remember, being proactive in the conveyancing process can really help avoid unnecessary delays, especially if you’re worried about your conveyancing taking too long or experiencing a delay right from the start.

 Step 2: Secure your mortgage in principle